 — We're looking forward to going back to work actually.
 We were couch potatoes over the holidays and feel disgusting.

-— My wife has been a couch potato since her mother passed away.
-At this point, I think she needs help for her depression.
+— My wife has been a couch potato since her mother passed away and I think she may need help for depression.

 I continue to add idioms so check back soon for more or sign-up for my free newsletter to learn about new updates to my website.